RealizingFutures/ML-Weight-Lifting-Tests/Machine_Learning_Weight_Lifting_Exercise.md

 testing.model <- as.data.frame(holdout)[-inTest,]
 ```

 There is a predictor variable called user_name which is a qualitative factor variable.
-Qualitative variables are tricky for prediction algorithms to model, so a useful step is to transform the factor variable into a new quantiative dummy variables that indicate a 1 or 0 if that factor level is in effect on the record.For this factor there are five levels, so this will create five new dummy variables.
+Qualitative variables are tricky for prediction algorithms to model, so a useful step is to transform the factor variable into new quantiative dummy variables that indicate a 1 or 0 if that factor level is in effect on the record.
+For this factor there are five levels, so this will create five new dummy variables.
 We apply this change to all of the data sets.

 ```r